chutsu/rs4se/README.md

 In particular this driver makes the following assertions:

 - Infrared stereo camera timestamps are captured at mid-exposure
-- Laser emitter is switched off
 - Accelerometer measurements are lerped against the gyroscope measurements to provide "synchronized" `sensor_msgs::Imu` messages. e.g. If gyroscope is set to 400Hz, the accelerometer will be lerped against the gyroscope to provide 400Hz as well instead of 250Hz.

+# TODO

+  - Align depth frames `~/stereo/depth0/image` to RGB camera.
+  - More rigorous unit tests
+  - GUI to change parameters on the fly

 # Install

 This project depends on [librealsense2][librealsense2].
 Additionally, make sure you patch your OS kernel following the prerequisit instructions detailed [here][install_prerequisit].
 Then build `rs4se` with the following commands:

     cd <PATH TO YOUR CATKIN WS>/src